Dear Families, Community Members, Staff and Students,

 Northview Public Schools and its community develop literate, creative problem solvers who are respectful, productive members of society ready for continued learning.

-Northview Public Schools is an AdvancED accredited school district acknowledged for the high caliber of its graduates, the high quality of its staff, and the excellence of its programs.
+Northview Public Schools is a school district acknowledged for the high caliber of its graduates, the high quality of its staff, and the excellence of its programs.
 We are a school district where students learn to appreciate diversity and the many cultural influences that shape the community.

 Northview’s strong academic program includes learning experiences in all areas of language arts (reading, writing, speaking, and listening), math, science, social studies, technology, physical education, instrumental and vocal music, and art.
 Special education services are an integrated facet of our educational opportunities for students.
 A developmental kindergarten program allows even the youngest to be successful.